Crossover SUV: Compact crossover SUV (C-segment)

 A compact crossover SUV (also called C-segment SUV or C-SUV) is a vehicle that is usually based on the platform of a compact car (C-segment), while some models are based on a mid-size car (D-segment) or a subcompact (B-segment) platform.
-Most compact crossovers have two-row seating, while others have three rows.
+Most compact crossovers have two-row seating, but some have three rows.

 The naming of the segment may differ depending on the market.
 In several regions outside North America, the category may be known as "mid-size crossover" or "mid-size SUV", not to be confused with the North American definition of a mid-size crossover SUV, which is a larger D-segment crossover SUV.

 The first compact crossover was the 1980 AMC Eagle that was based on the compact-sized Concord line.
 Its four-wheel drive system was an almost unheard-of feature on regular passenger cars at the time, and it came with full-time all-wheel drive, automatic transmission, power steering, power front disk brakes as standard, and numerous convenience and comfort options.
 Later models included the 1994 Toyota RAV4, 1995 Honda CR-V, 1997 Subaru Forester, 2000 Nissan X-Trail, 2000 Mazda Tribute, and the 2001 Ford Escape.

 Between 2005 and 2010, the market share of compact crossovers in the US increased from 6 to more than 11%.
 In 2014, for the first time ever, sales of compact crossovers outpaced mid-size sedans in the United States.

 In 2019, the American magazine Car and Driver stated that "so many of these vehicles are crowding the marketplace, simply sorting through them can be a daunting task".
 Due to its popularity and to cater to customers' needs, many manufacturers offer more than one compact crossover, usually in slightly different sizes at different price points.

 By the late 2010s, the segment had emerged as the most popular segment in several regions.
 For example, nearly 1 in every 4 cars (24.2%) sold in the United States in 2019 was a compact crossover.
 It also comprised 5.6% of the total European car market.
 The best-selling vehicle in the segment in 2019 was the Toyota RAV4, with 961,918 units sold globally.

+In late 2020 the Volkswagen ID.4 and Ford Mustang Mach-E debuted as battery electric compact crossover SUVs.